On the equivalence between static and dynamic optimal transport governed by linear control systems: The continuity equation and superposition principles

 where we have used \eqref{eq:end_points_of_paths} and the narrow convergence of $\pa{\mu_N}_{N\in\N}$ and $\pa{\nu_N}_{N\in\N}$ to $\mu$ and $\nu$ respectively.
 In other words

 showing that $\eta\in \A_p\pa{\mu,\nu}$ which is consequently not empty. \end{proof}

-The last ingredient we will need to show Theorem \ref{thm:not_empty} is the notion of disintegration of measures.
+\amit{\begin{remark} The set $A_p\pa{\mu,\nu}$ is not only empty -- it is, in fact, homeomorphic to $\Pi\pa{\mu,\nu}$.
+This will play an important role our study of the generalised Benamou--Brenier type formula, which is the subject of the next section (see Lemma \ref{lem:connection_between_optimisation_sets}). \end{remark} } The last ingredient we will need to show Theorem \ref{thm:not_empty} is the notion of disintegration of measures.
 In particular we will use the following theorem, which can be found in \cite[Theorem 5.3.1]{AGS08}. \begin{theorem} Let $X$, $Y$ be Radon separable metric spaces and let $\mu\in\ \PP\pa{X}$ be given.
 Let $T:X\to Y$ be a Borel map and define $\nu=T_{\sharp}\mu\in \PP\pa{Y}$.
 Then there exists a $\nu-$a.e. uniquely determined Borel family of probability measures $\pa{\mu_y}_{y\in Y}\subset \PP\pa{X}$, i.e., $y\mapsto \mu_{y}(B)$ is a Borel map for any Borel set $B$ in $X$, such that

 and

 for every Borel map $f:X\to [0,+\infty]$.
 We sometimes use the notation

 to express \eqref{eq:disintegration_integral_consequence}. \end{theorem} As all the spaces we consider, including $\X$, are Polish spaces we will be able to use the disintegration theorem.